divio/divio-cloud-docs/introduction/01-installation.rst

 We expect you to have pip and Git installed and to have at least a basic understanding of their usage.

-..  admonition:: Older versions of Macintosh OS X and Windows

-    Older versions of Macintosh OS X and Windows do not support the native Docker application.
-    Instead, they require Docker to be run in a virtual machine (in VirtualBox) while the Docker Toolbox application provides a set of tools to interact with it.

-    This can be more difficult to set up than Docker running natively, but the Divio app will take care of it. **This is the strongly recommended way to set up Docker in such a case.**

-    If you're using one of these older systems and cannot upgrade, please download and run the Divio app.
-With some fairly minor differences, you'll be able to follow this tutorial using the Divio Shell that the app provides.

-    `Download the Divio application <https://divio.com/app/>`_ and install it.
-When you run it, it will take care of installing and setting up Docker the components you require.

-    Continue at :ref:`tutorial-set-up`.

 Install the Divio CLI package
 ---------------------------------